‘Floral Features and beyond’ with jacqui mair

 • Fully catered, chef prepared meals, breakfast, ‘elevensies’, lunch, afternoon tea and dinner with selected wines and all refreshments.

-• local cultural trips to Clevedon Pier- ‘the prettiest in England’ and to Brunels historic suspension Bridge….with a local gallery exhibition.
+• optional trip: local cultural trip to Clevedon Pier- ‘the prettiest in England’

 • Daily guided mindfulness sessions or low key yoga! (optional)